 Part of our places programme Amplify NI is a major five-year initiative to support people in Northern Ireland to take action together, to create fairer communities where everyone can thrive.
 Read the programme’s impact report here.

 This policy brief on Social Innovation in Health and Social Care is based on results of the EU-funded project “Social Innovation: Driving Force of Social Change” (SI-DRIVE).
 Highlights of this policy field are given from results of a quantitative mapping of 154 example, in-depth case studies of 15 social innovation initiatives, and policy workshops with… → Read More

 Social innovation in health and social care is strongly determined by social values, culture and societal expectations.
 Answers to questions such as, who should pay for care? and, who deserves care? differ across contexts and come together to shape health systems as well as social innovations.
 Reflecting this, barriers to implementing solutions are often embedded… → Read More

 Our new research report on the MONDRAGON Corporation, the largest industrial Co-operative in the world, explores it as a social innovation ecosystem, a highly successful and competitive way of transforming people’s lives for the better through shared ownership.

-Realising Ambition is delighted to announce the launch of its third insight paper on the iterative nature of service improvement and the generation of evidence.
+Realising Ambition is delighted to announce the launch of its eighth insight paper considering the realistic costs of delivering high-quality services for children and young people.

-Realising Ambition is delighted to announce the launch of its second insight paper on how to create a richer evidential tapestry.
+Realising Ambition is delighted to announce the launch of its seventh insight paper on meeting the challenges of evidence-based commissioning.